the art of PAINT CORRECTION

 Paint correction is a multistep machine polishing process that requires a lot of skill, experience, time, and patience.
 With the help of special compounds and polishes we are able to remove swirl marks and fine scratches from your vehicles painted surfaces revealing a flawless finish.
 Below are some examples of this.

 In this photo we have an uncorrected finish.
 What you see are swirl marks and scratches from years of automatic car washes and improper washing technique.

-This next picture shows a before and after.
-One side remains unpolished while the other side is a perfect finish.
+This next picture shows a before the finished result after 3 steps of compounding and polishing revealing an absolute perfect finish.
 Clarity is completely restored making the color look deeper, glossier, and better than new.

 After the paint is completely corrected the next step is to add a solid layer of protection whether it be a standalone sealant or a ceramic coating to protect and keep it looking new for years to come.

 Why paint correction and ceramic coating is so important, is it costly?

 You just bought yourself a new vehicle which given today’s pricing, was a major expenditure.
 Whether it is right off the showroom floor or pre-owned, you notice that it has swirl marks, light scratches, and other defects in the paint.
 You want all of this fixed because you are someone who desires perfection and you want to protect your newest asset.
 All of this can be accomplished without the need to absorb costly body shop repairs and new paint.
 Your existing paint can be repaired to perfection.

 Where do you start?
 Most people jump on Google and start searching for local professional detail shops that offer machine polishing services to correct these defects.
 Once you select one that possesses the skill level to perform a quality paint correction, it simply comes down to a matter of price.